mhelmetag/cats/README.md

 ## Starting Minio

-Do this before you start Rails or else you won't be able to save things.
+Start minio before you start Rails or else you won't be able to save things.

+You could install it directly... but docker is easier if you have it...

 ```
 $ docker run -p 9000:9000 \